7 Tips for Working From Home Efficiently and Guiding Your Start-up Through a Pandemic

 Staying in your comfy pyjamas all day long will not motivate you to work but rather become lazy.
 To avoid this I get ready as if I have to go to the office.
 I put on my semi-formal clothes and then start my work.
 You can also choose to put on some nicer clothes or formal workwear.
 This is helpful if you will be attending online meetings or video calls.

 Have a dedicated space to work in your home

 If you don’t have a separate workspace in your home, your productivity can decrease.
 So try to choose a place in your home that will be exclusively used for work and keeps distractions away.

 Just because you are working remotely doesn’t mean you should be working all the time or you should work whenever you feel like.
 Set fixed working hours and prepare a to-do list for all the tasks that need to be done.
 We usually use Trello and Notion to keep track of the day-to-day tasks and higher-level activities.

 Everyone needs a break.
-You can use the Pomodoro Technique for efficient time management.
+You can use the Pomodoro Technique for efficient and agile time management.
 Set times for eating and doing household chores, if any.
 Also, add in breaks for walks, exercise, meditation and occasional stretches to keep your mind fresh.
 By creating a routine that involves regular breaks, you will be more focused when you get back to your deep work sessions and meetings.